Colophon

 Thank you to the talented Rhea Pradeep for making the illustration of me you see on the homepage.
 I gave her a hopelessly vague prompt that she turned into something so beautiful.

 Relatedly, a lot of the smaller illustrations on this website are sourced from Flickr Commons and Rawpixel Public Domain Archives.
-The images used to make the stamps, and other miscellaneous illustration on certain pages come from Patricia M’s albums.
+The images used to make the stamps, and other miscellaneous illustration on certain pages come from Patricia M's albums.
+They have been slightly modified in Photoshop, no AI has been used here.

 The stack